-The Heart of the Continent Partnership is partnering with National Geographic Society (NGS) to create a regional geotourism initiative, including a map and website.
+The Heart of the Continent Partnership has partnered with National Geographic Society (NGS) to create a regional geotourism initiative, including an interactive map and website.

 Scroll to bottom for media coverage

-We are now accepting nominations for places, activities, and businesses to be included in the website that will launch this Summer!
+We are accepting nominations for places, activities, and businesses to be included in the website.
 Go to traveltheheart.org and nominate your business, or nominate a special place that needs to be shared.
 There are instructions about how to register and what to include in a nomination there.

 What is geotourism?

 Geotourism is tourism that sustains or enhances the geographical character of a place—its environment, culture, aesthetics, heritage, and the well-being of its residents.

 Geotourism incorporates the concept of sustainable tourism — that destinations should remain unspoiled for future generations — while allowing for ways to protect a place’s character.
 Geotourism also takes a principle from its ecotourism cousin, that tourism revenue should promote conservation, and extends it to culture and history as well, that is, all distinctive assets of a place.

 What are examples of other places that have geotourism initiatives?